The Red Sea Shark Week20th April 2017 | Mario Passoni

 - September 7-14: Check Availability

-- September 14-21 (guided and coordinated by Gerhard Wenger from the NGO Sharkproject): Check Availability
+- September 14-21 (guided and coordinated by Gerhard Wenger president of the NGO Sharkproject): Check Availability

 - Diving and snorkelling equipment